freemansoft/flutter-embedded/README.md

 ## TODO

-* Demonstrate message channel communication from the web site to the Flutter Application
 * Look at ways of eliminating 'unsafe-inline' and 'unsafe-eval' in ContentSecurityPolicyOptions in `server.dart`.
 Left in for now to simplify.